cloudmesh-community/hid-sp18-508/swagger/cloudmesh/profile/README.md

 # Reproducible Cloud and Big Data Rest Service with Swagger

 ## Acknowlegement:
-I cloned the repo owned by Chen Min (hid-sp18-405) and learnt about the make file before I modified and created my own make file for this assignment
+I cloned the repo owned by Chen Min (hid-sp18-405) and learned about the make file before I modified and created my own make file for this assignment

 ## About Service